 How do I find last year’s AGI?

-- Click View adjusted gross income (AGI).
-This is your 2015 AGI.
+- Select View adjusted gross Income (AGI).

 Where to find your 2017 AGI on your tax return

 The best place to get this number is from your originally-filed 2017 federal tax return.
 You can’t get it from a W-2, 1099, or other income statement.

 Choose the 1040 form you filed last year.
 Only use your originally-filed 2017 federal tax return, even if you amended it later.

 Select your form to see where the AGI is located on each form.